 But as soon as I turned away from the Hadrian’s Wall to continue on the Pennine Way, I felt like I was back where I belonged.
 After 200 miles, I felt connected to the Pennine Way.
 It hadn’t always been kind to me but I didn’t take it personally, because this is part of what it means to walk any long-distance path.
 The endless ascents and knee-crushing descents, the swollen feet and blisters, the hundreds of times you need to navigate fences and stiles, the punishing rain, the relentless sun; you learn to carry on.
 And then you learn to love it, all of it.
 The stretching and vast moors, the clusters of sheep, the deep green hillsides and the purple foxgloves, stone slabs that stretch on for miles and duckboards that protect you from the bogs.

 I walked and I walked that day; I climbed over the stiles and crossed the stone slabs, I rescued a lamb stuck in a fence and wore a hat to shield my face from a hot afternoon sun.
 I stopped for a cold drink and a biscuit in a trail angel’s shed (only one example of the wonderful generosity I found along the way), and I climbed up and down hills and then finally arrived in Bellingham.

-The hostels used at the beginning and end of this days walk are Greenhead Hostel run by the Greenhead Hotel in Greenhead and Demesne Farm Bunkhouse near Bellingham.
+The hostel used at the beginning of this days walk is Greenhead Hostel run by the Greenhead Hotel in Greenhead.
 Here are pages showing the hostels and bunkhouses on the Pennine Way and on Hadrian’s Wall and here is a complete list of hostels in Northumberland.